January 23, 2013

 "The Prince of Egypt" movie truly hit home for me ~ Moses' search and freedom ~ both his and his people.

 I'm in an awesome Women's Bible Study at my church.
 We're studying "A Woman's Heart" by Beth Moore.
-Yesterday we learned about Moses and how God protected and defended him throughout his life.
+Yesterday we learned about Moses (his name means "drawn out") and how God protected and defended him throughout his life.
 The little basket that was used to save his life was a symbol of the "ark" of God's salvation (sozo ~ to save, deliver, protect, heal, and preserve).
 The Bible says it was "pitched, within and without".
 This was a black tarry substance used to make the basket waterproof against the torrents of the water during Moses' trip down the river.
 The word used for "pitch" (Kapher) actually translates "atonement" or "covering" 69 times in the O.T.
 On the outside, it looked like Moses was enveloped in a sticky, dark, smelly mess ~ but that "mess" became a symbol of God's love and protection, even from infancy, for a lifetime.

 As we all know, Moses was separated from his natural family and raised by Pharoah's daughter.
 He grew up an Egyptian, yet the blood coursing through his veins was Jewish.
 What comforts me so much about reading about Moses' awesome life, is that God's restoration was so complete and intimate for Moses.
 He was the one God chose to lead the Isrealites out of slavehood bondage, and in that process, Moses found freedom himself.
 So much so, that he had to veil his face because it shined so brightly after spending time with God ~ He reflected God's GLORY and walked with God on an intimate basis!
 In fact, when Moses died, God HIMSELF buried him.
 God LOVED Moses that much.